cyberscribe/casplay-dnd/index.md

 ## Treasure
 Treasure is usually divided up equally at the end of the session, and posession of magic items mutually agreed.

+## Communication
+We typically communicate between sessions via WhatsApp (request the link from the DM if needed).
+If you have questions about anything not covered, contact the group or the DM there.

+---

 [^1]: If you're curious, CasPlay is based on a simplifed version of [west marches](https://arsludi.lamemage.com/index.php/78/grand-experiments-west-marches/).
 [^2]: The [CasPlay 1.0 campaign](https://www.dndbeyond.com/campaigns/561817) has been archived